zextras/tech-doc/source/_includes/_multiserver-installation/mesh.rst

 * ask for the |mesh| :ref:`secret <mesh-credentials>`, which is used for setups, management, and to access the administration GUI.
 See section :ref:`mesh-gui` for more information.

+  This password will be denoted as |meshsec| throughout the documentation.

   .. include:: /_includes/hint-pwd.rst